In War-Torn Gaza, Hot Sauce Remains a Comforting Staple

 In the meantime, Gaza City’s historic Al-Zawiya market is is filled with barrels and barrels of spicy sauce.
 People purchase it already made here, or buy the peppers fresh to prepare and bottle it up themselves at home.
 The recipe itself is simple: Crush up the peppers and mix it with salt (a lot of salt).
 Then add some sour lemon or garlic or oil, cover, let sit for at least ten days, and then it’s ready to serve.

 Shatta here can last for a long time.
-That’s, after all, the Gazan way.
+That is, after all, the Gazan way.